Version 7.0 (released 9th November, 2023)

-Exam 1 is presented as multiple choice questions and cloze exercises.
-A targeted minimal score of 80% is to be achieved.
+Exam 1 is presented as multiple-choice questions and cloze exercises.
+A targeted minimal score of 90% is to be achieved within 2 attempts.
 The questions will cover the steps that are included in immunisation practice to provide a safe and effective immunisation service.

 Exam 2 will be to work out the catch-up vaccines required for two children that are under 10 years of age.
 This exam will be marked as a Pass or Fail, and 100% correct must be obtained for a Pass.

 Multiple types of interactive activities and formative assessments are presented throughout the four Modules of the Program.
 There are multiple choice question assessments in each of the modules that must be passed within 2 attempts to progress.
 The final summative assessments are based on a scenario of an immunisation encounter and include catch–up calculations.

 Program assessments are electronically marked, ensuring consistency, reliability and fairness for all students.
 For successful completion of the Program, all assessments must be passed to the required mark within the allocated timeframe.
 A general timeline for completion of the program is provided in the Student Program Handbook to assist those students who benefit from a structured learning schedule.

 A clinical assessment is not required to successfully complete this Program.
 Depending on skills and experience, many registered nurses and other health practitioners may already have the necessary skills, knowledge and abilities that underpin clinical performance applicable to providing an immunisation service.